-Important: As with all documents created in relation to an existing trust, it is critical that you consider the original trust deed, as well as each subsequent deed and instrument varying the terms of the trust, when determining whether it is appropriate to use this document.
+Important: As with all documents created about an existing trust, you must consider the original trust deed, as well as each subsequent deed and instrument varying the terms of the trust when determining whether it is appropriate to use this document.
 The document assumes that the Appointor, Guardian, Principal or similar power holder (Controller) has the power to retire and appoint a replacement Controller in its place.
 It assumes that no consent is required from any party to implement this change, albeit notice to the trustee is provided by way of having the trustee execute the deed.
 Whether this is sufficient will depend on the terms of the trust deed.
 If you are unsure of this position, it is recommended that you seek legal advice.

-'Change of Appointor' document allows to appoint, remove or change the Appointor (controller) of the Trust.
+'Change of Appointor' document allows for appoint, removing or changing the Appointor (controller) of the Trust.

 To start this process, you will need to click on the 'Change of Appointor' button under the 'Trustee & Appointor' heading.